Exposing Long-Tail Safety Failures in Large Language Models through Efficient Diverse Response Sampling: Conclusion

 \section{Conclusion}

 In this work, we revisited the problem of safety evaluation in LLMs from an output-space exploration perspective.
 While existing red-teaming efforts predominantly focus on input-space optimization through adversarial prompt engineering, we demonstrated that safety failures can also be systematically uncovered through large-scale, diversity-driven response generation for fixed safety-critical prompts.
 Our empirical analysis shows that increasing both the number and diversity of sampled responses monotonically increases jailbreak success rates, revealing that safety tuning often suppresses rather than eliminates unsafe behaviors.
 To make output-space exploration computationally tractable, we introduced $\model$, a multi-stage expansion-and-selection framework that combines stochastic token sampling with quality–diversity optimization.
 By maintaining a semantically diverse population of candidate responses and selectively expanding high-coverage candidates, $\model$ efficiently exposes rare but consequential safety failures under comparable computational budgets.
-Across multiple benchmarks and open-source LLMs, $\model$ consistently outperforms strong baselines such as IID sampling and Diverse Beam Search, either achieving substantial improvements in attack success rate or significantly reducing computational time while generating a broader and more diverse unsafe outputs.
+Across multiple benchmarks and open-source LLMs, $\model$ consistently outperforms strong baselines such as IID sampling and Diverse Beam Search, either achieving substantial improvements in attack success rate or significantly reducing computational time while generating broader and more diverse unsafe outputs.

-Our findings underscore the critical importance of semantic diversity and diverse sampling in red-teaming.
-By incorporating these principles into the LLM response-generation framework, $\model$ provides a robust tool for developers to identify and mitigate consequential safety failures before deployment, ultimately contributing to the development of more resilient and aligned AI systems.
+{ Crucially, we show that the semantic diversity of $\model$-generated failure modes has practical value beyond red-teaming by enabling more effective iterative safety hardening.
+Models adversarially fine-tuned with $\model$-generated negative samples achieve an ASR of $0.24$, compared to $0.36$ and $0.41$ for IID sampling and Diverse Beam Search, respectively.
+These results demonstrate that broad coverage of diverse failure modes is a critical factor in effective iterative safety hardening.} { Furthermore, our analysis of input-space prompt optimization methods shows that prompt search alone is often insufficient to fully expose latent unsafe behaviors, while combining input-space perturbation with diversity-driven output-space exploration substantially strengthens failure discovery.} { Together, our findings underscore the importance of semantic diversity and diverse sampling in automated red-teaming.
+By incorporating these principles into the response-generation process, $\model$ provides a practical framework for developers to iteratively identify and mitigate hidden safety failures before deployment, thereby contributing to the development of more robust and better aligned AI systems. }